WarlaxZ/holiday-extra-api-test/README.md

 Note to start the project use "npm start".

 To run the unit tests and check code coverage use "npm test".
+Note to run the server first to initialise the database.

 For the sake of this being a demo I have just used sqlite however obviously this wouldn't be done in a production system.
 And again in production you would probably want some level of access control over this, that said I believe this test was more to prove that you can write a correct and functional CRUD API.
+Also I haven't implimented the 'replace', as more often that not this is handled via the update function.
+I am happy to add it if requested however.